 You may find things such as the Occupational Outlook Handbook useful to learn more about predicted trends in industries.
 [Specialist employment recruitment agencies can also be helpful with up-to-date industry and organization information.

 If you haven’t already done so do, consider visiting an agency that handles recruitment in your field.

-After communicating to them that you think it might be time for a career change, try to strike up a conversation that will allow you to uncover information about other organizations and/or industries that may be a target for you.]
+After communicating to them that you think it might be time for a career change, try to strike up a conversation that will allow you to uncover information about other organizations or industries that could be a target for you.]

 - How will timing affect the look of your resume?

-Will a career change now make it look like you change jobs too often?
+Will a job change now make it look like you change jobs too often?

 Not often enough?

-[There seems to be a trend for employers to like to see workers not staying too long these days, although this does vary from employer to employer].
+[There seems to be a trend for employers to like to see workers not staying too long, although this does vary from employer to employer].

 Career change statistics tell us that for most people, it’s time for a job change about every two years.